Mohammad-Qasem/reading-notes/README.md

 it is simple as that :heart_eyes:

-3-you want to write link.
+3-you want to write a link.

 just write

          [your link ](khttp://github.com)

-just paste the youre link between brackets. really easy :thumbsup:
+just paste the your link between brackets. really easy :thumbsup:

-4- you can add image
+4- you can add an image

           ![surprised cat](/assets/images/tux.png)